-• Carry out training and rehearsals for precision effect and to avoid collateral damage. • Plan for rapid mobility (surface or air) to access the location/area immediately.
+Carry out training and rehearsals for precision effect and to avoid collateral damage. • Plan for rapid mobility (surface or air) to access the location/area immediately.
 Mission-level support may be required if air mobility is required. • Coordinate with relevant actors within and outside the Mission. • Often a unit that requires support will have been in a perilous situation for a protracted period, the UN Inf Bn must consider what the needs of a supported unit may be from a logistics and medical perspective.
-The unit commander issues an order to subordinated unit commanders tasked with the conduct of the extraction which considers threats in the operational environment including information on: • Recent and significant activity in the area of the extraction. • New information pertaining to the area of the extraction, including new peacekeeping intelligence reports.
-Detailed terrain brief.
-Detailed brief on human terrain.
+The unit commander issues an order to subordinated unit commanders tasked with the conduct of the extraction which considers threats in the operational environment including information on: .
+Descut and similiar to stight in the surge of the systemation • Recent and significant activity in the area of the extraction. • New information pertaining to the area of the extraction, including new peacekeeping intelligence reports.
+Detailed terrain brief.Detailed brief on human terrain.
 Detailed brief on information terrain.
-Detailed information on specific threat actor(s). • Threat actor(s) Most likely and Most dangerous Courses of Action against UN patrol. • Information Requirements (IR).
+Detailed information on specific threat actor(c) Detailed information on specific threat actor(s).
+Threat actor(a) Most likely and Most dangerous Courses of Action against • Threat actor(s) Most likely and Most dangerous Courses of Action against UN patrol. • Information Requirements (IR).
 Commander issues detailed order in line with Annex H. Conduct The tasked unit conducts a tactical movement to the incident location.
 The higher HQs provides the unit with situational awareness by constantly analyzing operational and peacekeeping-intelligence information during the move.
 Unit maintains communication with Higher HQs and receives advice from the supported unit on response, if required.
 Upon arrival the unit isolates, contains and dominates the location where the extraction is conducted.
 The unit maintains communication with Higher HQs and receives advice on response, if required.
 Conduct organized movement out from the location.
 The unit conducts engagement and negotiation with adversaries (situation dependent).
 Depending on the outcome of the engagement and negotiation the unit is requesting/receiving (fire) support as per Rules of Engagement (situation dependent) if required.
-During the extraction the unit • Ensures respect for human rights and international humanitarian law. • Ensures adherence with the Rules of Engagement ROEs). • Provides protection to the threatened personnel. • Avoids and in any event minimizes collateral damages (civilian personnel and property).
+During the extraction the unit • Ensures respect for human rights and international humanitarian law. • Ensures adherence with the Rules of Engagement ROEs).
+Provides protection to the threatened personnel.
+Avoids and in any event minimizes collateral damages (civilian personnel and property).
 Provides medical treatment to extracted personnel.
 The unit maintains records (photographs, videography, witnesses, etc.) and continuous reporting until extraction is completed.
 The unit conducts a tactical move from the incident location to the next protect UN installation.